Today’s Quiz: Science & Nature Trivia

 The stories nobody has fully explained.

-- The Day It Rained Meat: How a Clear Kentucky Sky Dropped Flesh on a Woman Making Soap
+No music.
+No festival.
+And the city’s cure made it worse. - The Day It Rained Meat: How a Clear Kentucky Sky Dropped Flesh on a Woman Making Soap

 Two men tasted it.
 Scientists put it under a microscope.
 The answer is… unsettling. - The Unlocked Car in an Empty Parking Lot: What Happened to Jimmy Hoffa?